Hello-Imagine/Hello-Imagine/README.md

 👋 I'm Meijin Li, an aspiring Software Engineer currently pursuing my Master's in Computer Science at Stanford, focusing on machine learning engineering and full-stack development.

-🎯 What I'm Looking For
-I am actively seeking new graduate or entry-level SDE & MLE positions.
-I'm also interested in research collaborations in Natural Language Processing (NLP), Computer Vision, and Reinforcement Learning.

 🌟 Key Achievements
 - ML Algorithm: Enhanced accuracy of LLMs, BERT, and XGBoost for diverse industrial ML tasks.
 - ML Infrastructure: Engineered AWS-based solutions to host ML models withrobust reliability.